karayabin/universe-snapshot/universe/Ling/Light_DeveloperWizard/doc/api/Ling/Light_DeveloperWizard/WebWizardTools/Process/Database/AddStandardPermissionsProcess.md

 - WebWizardToolsProcess::execute &ndash; Executes the process.
 - WebWizardToolsProcess::addLogMessage &ndash; Adds a message of the given type to the log.
 - WebWizardToolsProcess::getContextVar &ndash; Returns a variable from the wizard context.
+- WebWizardToolsProcess::getContextVars &ndash; Returns the context vars for this instance.
 - WebWizardToolsProcess::traceMessage &ndash; Adds a message of type "trace" to the process report.
 - WebWizardToolsProcess::infoMessage &ndash; Adds a message of type "info" to the process report.
 - WebWizardToolsProcess::errorMessage &ndash; Adds a message of type "error" to the process report.